Touro University California College of Osteopathic Medicine

 - Amount of deposit to hold place in class: $2,000, non-refundable and non-transferrable

-Partially refundable: The $2,000 acceptance deposit is not refundable.
-The $1,000 Tuition Deposit is refundable provided notice of withdrawal is received prior to the first day of mandatory orientation.
+- Additional deposit amount: $1,000, generally due by May 15, is refundable provided cancellation is made prior to the first day of orientation.
+The first deposit is not refundable.

 - Deposit applied to tuition: Yes